panozzaj/wedding-website/accommodations/index.md

 Staybridge Suites is located in downtown Indianapolis ([map](http://goo.gl/maps/6ers7)).
 This newer hotel is located almost directly next to the Lucas Oil Stadium in a remote, industrial area of downtown.
 You would need to drive to places if you needed anything.
 The hotel is about a 15 minute drive to the IMA by highway ([map](http://goo.gl/maps/F4emj)) or through downtown ([map](http://goo.gl/maps/Q5W4A)).

 Studio queen suites are available for $94 dollars per room.
-There is a $14 parking fee.
+There is a $14 self-parking fee.

 We have reserved 15 rooms for Friday and Saturday.
 Please make your reservation by March 24th to receive the group discount.
 Reservations should be made by phone at (317) 536-7500 (say that you are with the Panozzo-Mazda wedding.)
 An alternate phone number is (877) 238-8889.